 In the very last light of the day we struggle into camp near a big rock, under which our porters have decided to spend the night.
 Gosh, what a day!
 Ten hours of hiking – the toughest walk we have ever made.
 We get company from an Indian climbing expedition, one of the climbers being this gorgeous girl from Calcutta.
 Ajai immediately forgets his tiredness and babbles away with the girl for an hour or more.
 That night we sleep like logs.
 The following morning, we find fresh tracks of leopard (Panthera pardus) outside the camp.

-We continue our hike through a lovely forest, in which different species of whitebeam display their red and yellow autumn foliage.
-Here and there, the path is very narrow, and we have to inch along the rock wall to avoid falling into the abyss, several hundred metres deep.
+The trail now heads through a lovely forest, where various species of whitebeam display their red and yellow autumn foliage.
+Here and there, the path is very narrow, and we have to inch along the rock wall to avoid falling into the abyss, which is several hundred metres deep.

 During the night there is heavy snowfall.
 A Queen of Spain fritillary (Issoria issaea) is sitting on the snow, and near the glacier we find pugmarks of a snow leopard (Uncia uncia).
 This superb cat, which is only found in mountains of Central Asia, has diminished drastically in most areas, and today the total number may be less than 5,000.